 Depending on where you live, there are probably numerous options for renting a storage unit.
 Building a shed can help you avoid paying monthly rental fees and allow for more convenient access to your stuff.

-If you enjoy woodworking, gardening, or tinkering on small engines, a shed can give you more space to expand.
+If you enjoy woodworking, gardening, or tinkering with small engines, a shed can give you more space to expand.
 It may also allow you to park your car in your garage.

-Not only do you get to enjoy the benefits of your shed, when it comes time to sell your home, it’ll increase the value of your home as well as attract more buyers.
+Not only do you get to enjoy the benefits of your shed, but when it comes time to sell your home, it’ll increase the value of your home as well as attract more buyers.

 When it comes to building a shed, the sky’s the limit on how much money you can spend and the amount of creativity you put into it.

-Before buying anything it’s important to think about what you want from a shed.
+Before buying anything, think about what you want from a shed.
 Is it simply going to be used for storage?
 Do you want to make it your man cave or she shed?
 Look online or visit your local retailer to see what options are available.
 Be sure to write things down as this will help you stay organized as you continue through the process.

-After you’ve done your research and you have some ballpark numbers, start to think about what size shed you’ll need.
+After you’ve done your research and have some ballpark numbers, think about what size shed you’ll need.
 Things to consider include: